lockchain-org/lockchain/docs/adr/ADR-003-LUKS.md

 3. Use `cryptsetup` as the execution substrate and treat `crypttab` as the source of truth for mappings.
 4. For root unlock, ship initrd hooks (dracut + initramfs-tools) that:
    - discover and mount the USB token by label/UUID
-   - validate key checksum and stage raw bytes into `/run/lockchain/key.raw`
+   - validate key checksum and identity constraints
-   - expose a `keyscript` entrypoint for `cryptsetup` to read the key material
+   - stage key bytes into tmpfs at `/run/cryptsetup-keys.d/<volume-name>.key` with strict perms
+   - never write key material to persistent storage (USB-only custody; RAM staging only)

 ## `crypttab` Patterns